The Paper Plane Cocktail Is Happy Hour Perfection

 - 1 ½ oz amaro nonino

-- 1 ½ oz fresh lemon juice about 1 lemon
+- 1 ½ oz fresh lemon juice, about 1 lemon

 Instructions

-- Fill a cocktail shaker with ice, then pour in all ingredients.
+- Shake it up.
+Fill a cocktail shaker with ice, then pour in all ingredients.
 Secure the lid on top, then shake vigorously for 15 – 20 seconds.
+Strain and pour the cocktail into a coupe glass.
+Enjoy!

 Notes